frostyfeet909/testingFoam/README.md

 3. Change dataInterface.py to default path to the current WD
 4. Fix relative imports
 5. Create a setup.py and migrate away from main.py for each package
+6. Update plotColor to use the difference instead of absolute value

 # Structure